Bubberstation/Bubberstation/modular_zubbers/code/datums/components/vore/README.md

 Most critical options are in [_defines.dm](./_defines.dm) including things such as the max amount of bellies that can be created, how many prey can be eaten, etc.

+## Debugging
+If you need to debug this system, go to the top of [_defines.dm](./_defines.dm) and uncomment `#define VORE_TESTING` to enable helpful debugging features such as not needing clients and working on all living mobs.

 ## Code Overview
 [_defines.dm](./_defines.dm) - Settings and constants.
 [absorb_control.dm](./absorb_control.dm) - Component used for prey controlling preds temporarily